 “The Image Control Waveguide technology… precisely controls the sound emanating from the speaker in the vertical and horizontal planes ensuring the presentation at the listening position is neutral and accurate.

-JBL’s Patented Slip Stream™ low frequency port design works in concert with the woofer to produce deep bass response at all playback levels.
+JBL’s Patented Slip Stream™ low-frequency port design works in concert with the woofer to produce deep bass response at all playback levels.
 The double-flared shape of the port is precisely engineered for greater low-frequency extension.”

-Highly recommended for under $300 a pair monitors!
+The LSR305P MkII is highly recommended for under $300 a pair monitors!

-Other Noteworthy Monitors:
+Other Noteworthy Monitors